nguyentruc0802/ELK-Azure-Kibana/README.md

 •	168.62.56.78

 Machines within the network can only be accessed by SSH and HTTP via the jump-box.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?

 •	You can access the ELK VM by using ip 52.229.49.69 and jump box 10.1.0.4